xwmx/nb/README.md

     nb settings colors

-The primary and secondary colors can also be configured individually, making the built-in color schemes easily customizable in `nb settings`.
-Use `nb settings` to open the color settings prompts, which also print a table of color values to choose from:
+The primary and secondary colors can also be configured individually, making color themes easily customizable.
+Use `nb settings` to open the color settings prompts for the primary and secondary colors:

     nb settings color_primary
     nb settings color_secondary